daattali/beautiful-jekyll/usersandusergroups.md

 # User Group
 User groups define a set of users who can access a common set of indicators and data sources.
-The user group concept is used to manage row level security on the data which means users can only see the records which belongs to their groups.
+The user group concept is used to manage row level security on the data which means users can only see the records which belong to their groups.
 When a user group is created in the `user_group` table, a new user group role `user_group_<id>` is created in the `pg_roles` table.

 **Table:** `user_group`<br/>
 <table>